BigBoyBarney/Kitsunekko-Downloader/readme.md

 ## Features

-- **Full Download:** Download subtitles for all available series in one go.
+- **Full Download:** Download subtitles for all available anime in one go.
 - **Since Last Download:** Download subtitles uploaded since the last run (if applicable).
-- **Customisable:** Choose a custom date range to download subtitles based on your preferences.
+- **Customisable:** Choose a custom date range to download subtitles.
 - **Automatic Organizing:** Subtitles are organized into folders by anime.

 ## Dependencies